 HFESNZ Membership Categories

-For individuals who have an interest in human factors/ergonomics, including students and early career human factors professionals/ ergonomists.
-Please click here for the General Member Application Form.
-Click here for membership rules.
+For individuals who have an interest in human factors/ergonomics, including students and early career human factors professionals/ ergonomists not yet able to become a Professional Member.
+Go here for the General Member Application Form, and here for the Society Rules.

 Those with at least 3 years of academic formation in any field, at least one year of which is in Human Factors/Ergonomics, and one full time year of supervised practice in Human Factors/Ergonomics.
-Professional Members must abide a Code of Conduct.
-Please contact the Certification Assessor for the Professional Member (Associate) Application paackage.
+Professional Members must abide a Code of Conduct, and a complaints and disciplinary process applies to these members.
+Please contact the Certification Assessor for the Professional Member (Associate) Application package.

 Those who in addition to the education and supervised training requirements of Associate Members have also completed two full time years of professional practise, at least one year of which has been in New Zealand.
-Professional Members must abide a Code of Conduct.
+Professional Members must abide a Code of Conduct, and a complaints and disciplinary process applies to these members.
 Please contact the Certification Assessor for the Professional Member (Certified) application package.